Security Center of Excellence (SCE) Charter

 - Grow participation to include a broader array of public sector, including local government and public education

-- The Center will track measurable outcomes to identify its impact on its vision and mission.
-Such metrics would include:
+- The Center tracks outcomes to identify its impact on its vision and mission.
+Such metrics include:

 - Number of participants served by Center programs